ntokozodev/regular-language-interpreter/README.md

 denoted by the regular expression.
 Using the subset construction, the NFA built must then be converted to an equivalent DFA.

-Finally strings are tested to see to see if they are members of the language denoted by the regular expression using the DFA built.
+Finally strings are tested to see if they are members of the language denoted by the regular expression using the DFA built.